scottliu77/TigerIslandX/README.md

 CEN3031 Spring 2017

 All game functionality has been implemented.

-  -Meeples, Totoros, & Tigers are able to be placed.
+  + Meeples, Totoros, and Tigers are able to be placed
-  -Settlements are able to be built
+  + Settlements are able to be built and expanded
-  -Nuking works
+  + Nuking

 ## Setup and Install
 Clone repository using IntelliJ IDEA.

 Add JUnit 1.2.5 and Cucumber Java8 1.2.5 to dependencies via the Project Structure menu.